Aaron Osmond: An End to Compulsory Education?

 In 2013, Osmond attracted national attention when he wrote a senate blog suggesting an end to compulsory education.
 He argued that requiring education had unintended negative consequences in that it allowed parents to disengage from their children’s education in ways that were detrimental."Some parents completely disengage themselves from their obligation to oversee and ensure the successful education of their children.
 Some parents act as if the responsibility to educate, and even care for their child, is primarily the responsibility of the public school system.
 As a result, our teachers and schools have been forced to become surrogate parents, expected to do everything from behavioral counseling, to providing adequate nutrition, to teaching sex education, as well as ensuring full college and career readiness.
 Unfortunately, in this system, teachers rarely receive meaningful support or engagement from parents and occasionally face retaliation when they attempt to hold a child accountable for bad behavior or poor academic performance."While the call for ending compulsory education is what attracted the most attention, Osmond goes on to suggest other amendments to our school systems in line with his basic beliefs that parents should be more involved.
 Among these other changes, Osmond suggested increased and adequate state funding for schools, shifting more responsibility for education to local school boards, encouraging more people to attend and participate in school board meetings, and eliminating the statewide requirement of 990 educational hours each year (he suggested the decision of how many hours should rest with local school districts).
-(Huffpost Article).

 Osmond’s ideas received widespread criticism from some, while others suggested his radical changes did not go far enough.
 In future years, the core of these initial sentiments went on to shape much of Osmond’s legislative career.
 He never pressed the issue of compulsory education after that point, but championed legislation to place more educational responsibility on parents.